Learn: Why Theater Majors Are Vital

 The production arm of the theatre department operates under the supervision of the departmental faculty.
 Major departmental productions as well as laboratory and experimental productions of all kinds are mounted on the new stages of the ’62 Center for Theatre and Dance.
 Participation in acting or technical work is open to all members of the Williams College community.
 Students majoring in theatre will be asked to consult regularly with departmental advisors in devising the sequence of courses and production participation that will constitute their major.

 The Major in Theatre consists of nine courses.
 Six required courses are:

-- Theatre 201 Theatrical Staging and Design: The Collaborative Process
+- Theatre 201 Worldbuilding: Staging and Design for the Theater

 - Theatre 244 Introduction to Theatre Technology

 - Theatre 248 The Modern Theatre: Plays and Performance or Theatre 229 Modern Drama

 Three elective courses must be taken from the department’s other offerings.
 One of those electives must be at the 300-level or higher.
 Substitutions of other Williams’ courses, or of Study Abroad courses, will be made only with the consent of the department Chair.
 Students should consult with the department Chair regularly in planning a balance of practice and scholarship in their elective choices.